mourner/flatbush/README.md

 // import as an ES module
 import Flatbush from 'flatbush';

-// or require in Node / Browserify const Flatbush = require('flatbush');
+// or require as a CommonJS module const Flatbush = require('flatbush');
 ```